 Email Marketing Best Practices

 - Use Capital Letters in an unnecessary manner - Words that are written in all capitals translate as shouting and this is a known technique that spammers use, so not only does it not look good to your readers, but it can also see your email blocked by your reader's email provider.

 - Use lots of unnecessary punctuation - what works on auction sites and social media does not work in the world of email marketing.
 Lots of exclamation marks ruin the quality of your newsletter.

 - Use a lot of special characters - this includes @, £, %, * and $.
 Obviously, you will need to add a currency symbol before a product price, but keep these characters to a minimum to keep your spam score low.

-- Make too many text alterations - Too many alterations to the text will add more and more snippets of code around that piece of text to determine it's format.
-For example, highlighting a title, setting it as bold and size 16 is fine, however, doing that and then removing the bold, then re-adding it and changing the font size to 18, then adding italic and removing the bold again will add lots of superfluous code to your email newsletter.
-This, in turn, will see your email blocked by email providers as emails that contain a lot of excess code are often classed as spam.
+- Make too many text alterations - Too many alterations to the text will add more and more snippets of code around that piece of text to determine the format.
+For example, highlighting a title, setting it as bold and size 16 is fine, however, doing that and then removing the bold, then re-adding it and changing the font size to 18, then adding italics and removing the bold again will add lots of superfluous code to your email newsletter.
+This in turn will see your email blocked by email providers as emails that contain a lot of excess code are often classed as spam.